-SAIC has 2 Océ ColorWave 700 Printers for printing large color and grayscale posters, drawings, architectural renderings, and more.
+SAIC has 2 Canon ColorWave 3800 Printers for printing large color and grayscale posters, drawings, architectural renderings, and more.
 The printers are loaded with roll paper, and can print on rolls up to 42 inches wide.
 The configured print queues have pre-programmed page sizes with widths up to 42 inches and lengths up to 144 inches.

-Both printers are loaded with identical supplies and are pooled for redundancy, improved speed during peak use, and failover capability.
+Both printers are loaded with identical supplies and print drivers are labeled North and South.

 These printers are located in Sullivan room 1250.
 The room is available for use anytime the building is open.
 The printers are self-service and accessible to students, staff, and faculty.